danawanzer/stats-with-jamovi/_main.md

 In the example data above, what is your **dependent variable**? <select class='solveme' data-answer='["Test Score"]'> <option></option> <option>ID</option> <option>Semester</option> <option>Test Score</option></select>

-## The math behind the independent t-test
+## The math behind the dependent t-test

 The basic math of the dependent t-test is the mean difference divided by the standard error, which is estimated based on the standard deviation and sample size (N).